 - For information on community college equivalent courses, please see Assist.org

 Getting Declared in the Major:

 Though you indicated an interest in an L&S major in your application, once at Cal, you will need to declare your major.
 The first step for declaring the major in Gender & Women’s Studies is to complete the prerequisite classes above.
 Transfer students benefit most by meeting with the department’s Undergraduate Advisor (UA) (see above) to learn more about the details of the major; including options for internships; study abroad; special research and the GWS student association.
 Students can declare the major throughout the academic year.
 Please feel free to drop by anytime if you have questions regarding the major.
 Once you are sure that the major is right for you, you can turn in your declaration packet.
-You can get the declaration materials in 608 Barrows Hall.
+You can get the declaration materials in 608 Social Sciences Building.
 Please complete the forms and return them to the department Undergraduate Advisor.
 Once the UA approves and updates your academic record in Cal Central, you will be officially declared in the department.

 Fall: Transfer Students Golden Bear Advising

 Let’s get started, please do the following:

 - Complete Golden Bear Advising (GBA) by July 7, 2019